-Informally, the term affordable housing is used to describe a home where a household can afford its housing costs and still have with sufficient remaining income for basic needs like transportation, food, and healthcare.
+Informally, the term affordable housing is used to describe a home where a household can afford and still have sufficient remaining income for basic needs like transportation, food, and healthcare.
 Formally, affordable housing is defined in the Land Use Code as "a housing unit for which the occupant is paying no more than 30 percent of household income for gross housing costs, including an allowance for utility costs paid by the occupant."